levonlin/Tinnypp/README.md

 Modify settings in the file <code>themes/Tinnypp/_config.yml</code>.

-For more detials,you can vist [My blog](http://www.levonlin.info/tags/Tinnypp/).
+For more detials,you can vist [My blog](http://www.levonlin.info/tags/Tinnypp/).And if you have any problems,you can create [issues](https://github.com/levonlin/Tinnypp/issues).